 Systems Thinking in Business

-From an organizational perspective, I’ve identified five frames that affect how a leader sees his or her world, each carrying with it a set of assumptions about what is important.
-These frames are strategy, governance, performance, process, and leadership.
+From an organizational perspective, I’ve identified five frames of systems thinking that affect how a leader sees his or her world, each carrying with it a set of assumptions about what is important.
+These frames are: strategy, governance, performance, process, and leadership.